 It's been said that you never have a second chance to make a good first impression.
-And nowhere is that more important than when you present a business loan proposal to a lender.
-But you can increase your chances of getting a startup loan, by following these tips for presenting the loan.
+And nowhere is that more important than when you present a business loan proposal to a potential lender.
+But you can increase your chances of getting a startup loan by following these tips for presenting the loan.

-Business loans are the riskiest loans, because business is a risky enterprise.
-Startup loans are even more risky; the Small Business Administration (SBA) says 50% of small businesses fail in the first five years.
+Business loans are the riskiest loans because business is a risky enterprise.
+Startup loans are even riskier; the Small Business Administration (SBA) says 50% of small businesses fail in the first five years.
 But a small business can still increase the odds of success by remembering these factors:

 - How you present that information.